amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 teaching: 20
 exercises: 10
 questions:
-- "How can I use Python to collect more technical metadata?"
+- "How can I use Python and pymediainfo to learn more about media files?"
-- "How can I use Python to create CSV's?"
 objectives:
 - “Use for loops on lists of objects”
 - “Use os.stat to get file size”